Video The Washingtons, The Custises, and the Making of America

 Theodore and Edith Roosevelt brought significant changes to the White House out of the necessity of accommodating their six children.
 Under the direction of the New York architectural firm of McKim, Mead & White, the second floor family quarters were expanded and the staff offices moved to the new west wing.
 A major goal of the 1902 Roosevelt restoration was to design and furnish the interior in harmony with its neoclassical exterior architecture in order that it would not be subject to changing fashion.
 McKim, Mead & White designed Colonial Revival furnishings for the home, impressive chandeliers were installed in the East Room, and other furnishings were obtained to fill the house.
 Edith Roosevelt ordered new state china with a restrained pattern to serve 120: the capacity of the newly enlarged State Dining Room.

-When President and Mrs. William H. Taft came to the White House in 1909, they didn’t change the furnishings in any of the state rooms.
+When President William H. Taft and First Lady Helen came to the White House in 1909, they didn’t change the furnishings in any of the State Rooms.
 The first lady replaced the Victorian furniture in the president’s bedroom with Colonial Revival mahogany pieces and personal furnishings.
 The Taft's twenty-fifth anniversary was the major social event of their administration and among the many silver gifts they received was a Lenox tea service with silver overlay engraved "T" and "1886-1911."

 Woodrow Wilson and his family entered the White House in 1913.
 First Lady Ellen Wilson, a strong supporter of mountain craftswomen, selected their textiles to decorate the second floor.
 She also redesigned the East and West gardens and purchased naturalistic limestone furniture for them.
 Ellen Wilson died in 1914 and in the following year President Wilson courted and married Edith Bolling Galt.
 The new first lady replaced many of the wall coverings, draperies and upholstery in the state floor rooms.
 Her lasting contribution was the establishment of the China Room in 1917 to display presidential tableware.
 The Wilsons also ordered the first American-made state service, a 1,700 piece made in Trenton, New Jersey by Lenox.